ksjng/mlp-letter-recognizer/README.md

 The model is trained on a small custom dataset collected through a drawing interface.

+This project was created as part of a university lab exercise.

 ## Features

 - MLP neural network implemented **without ML frameworks**